Sevdaliza: "Amandine Insensible"

 Sevdaliza performs several archetypal figures of women in contemporary society.
 These archetypes are all solo and set against a bright white background, with watermarks and are meant to represent the limited roles accessible to women.
 As a commentary on the commercialization of everyday life, Sevdaliza sold clips from the music video to Shutterstock.
 There is the "confident, powerful woman active wear", "professional woman operator call center business", "glamorous sensual woman in silk garment", "confidant ethnic woman leather suit umbrella", and "glamorous woman wow white fur piano".
 Sevdaliza says that "The accessibility of information and matter has created a new universal language, in which commercial brands play a key role."

 "Bluecid"

-Sevdaliza dances a slow tango-inspired duet with François Sagat in a large, ornately-decorated hall with a golden table set for two in the middle of the room.
+Sevdaliza dances a slow tango-inspired duet with François Sagat in a large, ornately decorated hall with a golden table set for two in the middle of the room.
 The video is written and directed by Sevdaliza and Zahra Reijs and was released in 2017.

+"Nothing Lasts Forever"

+In collaboration with Grimes, Sevdaliza released this single with a music video that uses AI to put the faces of both singers, alongside Madonna, ASAP Ferg and Julia Fox, on top of female bodybuilder's bodies.
+The whole video was filmed in an empty parking lot and it also features Sevdaliza without any technological alternations dancing and posing.